 This is also true in Montreal, where generous provincial tax programs supported Ubisoft's expansion into North America.
-Ubisoft has been instrumental in supporting many of the features described above as part of the local common, or middleground.
-Since arriving in Montreal in the late 1990s, Ubisoft has actively tried to connect to its local environment and has been a key agent in developing the broader ecosystem within which it is embedded.
-This has included organizing events, prize-winning contests, local training programs, as well as actively encouraging its talent to participate within the local cultural scene.
+Ubisoft has been instrumental in supporting many of the features described above as part of the local commons, or middleground.
+Since arriving in Montreal in the late 1990s, Ubisoft has actively tried to connect to its local environment and has been a key agent in developing the broader ecosystem.
+This has included organizing events, awards and contests, local training programs, as well as actively encouraging its employees to participate within the local cultural scene.

-Similarly, in Vancouver, Electronic Arts and Microsoft, and - more recently - Amazon and Sony all have a strong presence in the region.
-And in Toronto, IBM has played an important anchoring role even as the cluster evolves to provide a more dynamic environment for start-up and scale-up firms.
-Notably, with the exception of Blackberry and Mitel, there are few large Canadian firms that are global players.
+Similarly, in Vancouver, Electronic Arts, Microsoft, and - more recently - Amazon and Sony all have a strong presence in the region.
+And in Toronto, IBM has played an anchoring role even as the cluster evolves to provide a more dynamic environment for start-up and scale-up firms.